GKN-owner Melrose to return $1 billion to shareholders after Nortek sale

 The division had squeezed out a modest profit in the first quarter compared with a loss last year, helped by cost cuts.

-Melrose said the group was trading in line with expectations ahead of interim results on June 30, adding that last week it had disposed another business, Brush, for a net cash consideration of 100 million pounds.
+London-listed Melrose, which has also warned growth would be hit by a shortage of chips in the automotive supply chain, said the group was trading in line with expectations ahead of interim results on June 30.

 ($1 = 0.7194 pounds)